 Sometimes, waking up to a ready-brewed cup of coffee is exactly what you need to start the day right.
 The Cuisinart Perfectemp Coffee Maker affords this option and more.
 It's programmable up to 24 hours in advance, and you can choose your carafe temperature and coffee strength.
 The display is easy to use with large, simple buttons, and you can make as little as 1 cup or as many as 14 cups.

 There's more to this model, though.
-You can grab your cup mid-cycle with the "brew pause" function, and there's an alarm to let you know when the pot is finished.
+You can grab your cup mid-cycle with the "brew pause" function, and there's an alarm to let you know when the pot is finished, which was the favorite feature for our tester.
 It has a modern, stainless steel exterior and compact footprint, making it an attractive, space-saving addition to your counter top.
 It also has a reusable, gold tone filter, so you can ditch paper filters and reduce your kitchen waste.

 The self-cleaning feature helps keep calcification at bay, ensuring a fresh cup of coffee every time.
 The auto-shut-off option lets you safely leave the house without worrying whether you left the coffee maker on.